 Perth De facto Relationships

-if you live in Perth, Western Australia, you may currently be in a de facto relationship.
+Are you currently in a de facto relationship?
 De facto relationships have legal implications that you may not be aware of.

 Family Law in Western Australia makes provision for de facto relationships as well as married couples.
 You may be in a de facto relationship if you and your partner: